Zombies, Run!: Virtual races

 The first special "virtual race" event was released in October 2015.
 For an additional cost of $40 entry, entrants received exclusive training missions, a race mission, private forums, and prizes such as a medal, a running bib, etc., with all results recorded (anonymously if desired) on global leaderboards.
 Entrants were required to complete a 5k and/or a 10k run between specific dates.
 The virtual race missions remained available to entrants to run again, but runs taking place after the event window aren't recorded on the global leaderboards.
 Players created over 200 real-world meet-ups for the virtual race.
 The next virtual race took place in March–April 2016.

 Six to Start now release a virtual race every Spring and Autumn.
 The associated stories all take place before or during Season 1, so as not to introduce spoilers for entrants who have not yet completed all seasons.
-The format usually includes two "training" missions, whose stories gives background and context to the actual race mission, and emails giving further background, often containing links to specially created augmented reality game in-universe websites or phonelines.
+The format usually includes two "training" missions, whose stories gives background and context to the actual race mission, and emails giving further background, often containing links to specially created augmented reality game in-universe websites or phone lines.
 For example, the autumn 2016 virtual race centred around recovering a flu vaccine.
 Entrants received an in-game 'leaked' email outlining practices of the corporation that had created the vaccine, and a telephone number contained in the email worked, containing recorded messages about the corporation.
 One of the training missions centred around creating a biometrically coded T-shirt in order to bypass the corporation's security systems.

-Six to Start has released 13 virtual races, which include:
+Six to Start has released 15 virtual races, which include:

 Six to Start spun the virtual races concept off into a separate app called Racelink, where participants listen to audio while participating in a charity race remotely.
 Racelink was closed down on December 10, 2019.
 Most of those virtual races have been incorporated into the Zombies, Run! app as New Adventures.